 “I recollec’ one day I… went up close among de white folks gathered roun’ de warehouse peepin’ in through de windows to see de slaves.
 Den after a big crowd come roun’, I heard a nigger trader say, “Bruen…let my niggers out….”
 Jim, a big six-foot, tall slave, come out smilin’, and his shirt was took off, and den dey start exzaminin’ him.
 Dey jerked his mouth open an’ look at his teeth an’ den slapped him on his back, an’ den dey said, “Dis is a prime nigger.
 Look at dose teeth.”
 Somebody say one hundred dollars, another two hundred an’ so on ’till one thousand dollars was reached.
 Den Jim …. was handcuffed an’ put in de coffle wid de other slaves dat had been sol’

 Finally, it is worth noting that the Fredericksburg News, December 7, 1856, included an advertisement for the auction of land, to be held in front of Planter’s Hotel.
-This so far is the only known instance of anything other than slaves being sold at the site, but it’s also suggestive that the site may have had something intrinsic about it that attracted auctions of more than just slaves.
+This so far is the only known instance of anything other than enslaved people being sold at the site, but it’s also suggestive that the site may have had something intrinsic about it that attracted auctions of more than just slaves.